 If time is a factor, and it usually is, try and find a one-year program.
 That is long enough to train you properly and get you into the workforce.
 See if the school offers special classes to prepare you for the NCLX-PN.
 If there is any area that especially interests you, see if the program has classes covering that subject.

-Your choice of schools will probably be based on what is available near where you live, unless you want to relocate.
-The cost will most likely be a big factor in your choice.
+Your choice of schools is likely to be based on what is available near where you live, unless you want to relocate, and cost.
 Check to see if financial aid is available.
-In addition to whatever is offered by the school, there is financial aid available from other sources.
-Licensed schools will be able to make available assistance from the U.S. Department of Education, which can include Federal Pell Grants, Federal Direct Student Loans, and Federal Family Education Loans.
+In addition to whatever is offered by the school, there financial aid may be available from other sources.

 There are many LPN training programs with classes during the day.
 But there are also programs with classes during evenings and weekends, so that you can work or fulfill other daytime obligations while you train for your LPN.